3 free menstrual/period apps that should be your best friend, here’s why!

 Here are some free apps (may have in-app purchases), that have gained popularity over the years:

-Period Calendar by Always is available on Android.
+Period Tracker Period Calendar is available on iOS.

 Written and Researched by Sweta Swaminathan